the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 Then, **get your Hybrid implants**.
 The recommended order for these is slot 10 first (6% extra damage), then slot 8 and 9 (another 6% DPS), then slot 7 (better tracking of targets), followed by slots 1-6.
 Once your set is complete you can upgrade to the `_hybrid` fit, which adds a lot of damage!

 If you've been flying a Nightmare, now is a good time to consider getting the **Paladin** instead.
 Your expensive modules can be transferred, so you only need to train a few skills to fly the ship, and then buy the hull.
-Once you do get the Paladin, upgrade your armor compensation skills to level 5, which are required for the Elite fit!

 ## Elite

 Now it's time to get the **elite fit**.
-Some of the elite fits require special skills (the Paladin and Kronos require level 5 armor compensation skills) but you do not need to have every skill at elite level to fly the fit!
+You do not need to have every skill at elite level to fly the fit!
 Go buy those upgrades while still training the non-mandatory skills.

 This is a good time to **get abyssal modules**. [mutaplasmid.space](https://mutaplasmid.space/) is a good website for finding contracts, just make sure you buy the good ones!